ContainerSolutions/cloud-native-patterns/_technical/cicd-as-platform.md

 ![CI/CD as Platform]({{ site.baseurl }}/assets/images/cs.png)

-The complexity of software delivery in an enterprise company can easily reach a level when a dedicated team would have to be responsible for its maintenance.

-## In This Context

-Enterprise company is developing Cloud Native CI/CD services during a transormation or cloud migration.
+An Enterprise company is developing Cloud Native CI/CD services during a transormation or cloud migration.
 CI/CD services include building of container images, code quality checks, security scans and deployment of artifacts to environments.
 CI/CD plays a significant part in compliance requirements and making sure production systems are secure.

+## In This Context

+The complexity of software delivery in an enterprise company can easily reach a level when a dedicated team would have to be responsible for its maintenance.

 CI/CD services on an Enterprise scale are difficult to implement.
 Taking into account requirements for auditing, compliance and team flexibility will lead to a system